GoogleChrome/ip-protection/Masked-Domain-List.md

-theepicmediagroup.com                            | Epic Media Group                                               | Not Impacted By Script Blocking trafficmp.com                                    | Epic Media Group                                               | Not Impacted By Script Blocking epsilon.com                                      | Epsilon                                                        | Not Impacted By Script Blocking sascdn.com                                       | Equativ                                                        | Not Impacted By Script Blocking smartadserver.com                                | Equativ                                                        | Not Impacted By Script Blocking
+theepicmediagroup.com                            | Epic Media Group                                               | Not Impacted By Script Blocking trafficmp.com                                    | Epic Media Group                                               | Not Impacted By Script Blocking epsilon.com                                      | Epsilon                                                        | Not Impacted By Script Blocking yieldify.com                                     | Epsilon                                                        | Not Impacted By Script Blocking sascdn.com                                       | Equativ                                                        | Not Impacted By Script Blocking
+smartadserver.com                                | Equativ                                                        | Not Impacted By Script Blocking
 leadplace.fr                                     | Ermes                                                          | Not Impacted By Script Blocking